 The decision to list your home for sale and upgrade can be spontaneous.
 It takes time to consider what you really want before making your final decision.
 Walk around your home, and take note of the spaces you are using and how they meet up with your needs.
 Are storerooms overflowing?
 Do you need an extra bathroom?
 Is the kitchen not spacious enough?

 Apart from personal factors, sometimes it is preferable to sell your home during the peak months, in order to take advantage of greater sale prices.
-If you have been confused about selling your house, the calendar can guide you.

 Nationally, home sales often flourish from February and flourish more in the spring and summer seasons.
 However, the pattern can vary with regards to your geography.
 For instance, courtesy of the slight winter weather, home sales within Phoenix stay fairly steady all throughout the year, spiking during the month of March, and again in the month of May.
 Home sales in colder climate may spike later during summer.